Your new email signature experience is only a few clicks away! Start your free trial today.

 1. Professional photo

 Many recipients will not necessarily know what you look like.
 For example, parents often only meet their children’s teachers a few times a year.
-That’s why adding a professional photo image to your email signature can go a long way to personalizing your messages.
+That’s why adding a professional photo image to your email signature can go a long way in personalizing your messages.

 2. Social media icons